tejashah88/mathquiver/docs/algorithms/mathfield-dom-parser.md

 # MathLive Shadow DOM Parser Algorithm

+Author: Claude Sonnet 4.5

 ## Overview

-The MathLive Shadow DOM Parser algorithm traverses the shadow DOM structure of a MathfieldElement to build a character-level index with rich metadata.
+This parser algorithm traverses the shadow DOM of a MathfieldElement to build a character-level index with metadata.
 This enables direct styling and manipulation of rendered mathematical content without mutating the underlying LaTeX expression.
-Unlike LaTeX-based coloring approaches (e.g., `\textcolor`), this algorithm provides precise control over individual characters and their visual presentation while preserving the original mathematical notation.
+Mathlive suggests using LaTeX-based commands like `\textcolor`, which is not ideal for dynamic styling.

 **Key Features**:
 - Recursive DOM traversal with character-level indexing
-- Five character types: variable, operator, number, punctuation, symbol
-- Five contexts: base, subscript, superscript, numerator, denominator
 - Depth tracking for nested structures (subscripts, superscripts, fractions)
-- CSS class-based character classification using MathLive's font conventions
 - Element reference preservation for direct DOM manipulation
-- Non-destructive styling that preserves LaTeX integrity

----

 ## Design Principles

-### 1. Non-Mutating Styling

-The algorithm operates directly on rendered DOM elements without modifying the LaTeX source:
-- **Traditional approach**: `\textcolor{red}{x}` mutates LaTeX and limits flexibility
-- **This approach**: Direct DOM styling via `element.style.color = 'red'` preserves LaTeX
-- **Benefit**: Enables dynamic styling, partial coloring, and interactive features

-### 2. CSS Class-Based Classification
+### CSS Class-Based Classification

 Character types are determined by MathLive's font class conventions:
 - **ML__mathit**: Italic math font (variables like `x`, `y`)